 About the Youth Research Academy (YRA)

-The YRA is a group of youth aged 16 to 24 with experience of the government care system.
-Members of the YRA are trained to conduct research projects of interest to youth in and from government care and the agencies that serve them.
+The YRA is a group of youth aged 16 to 24 with experience in the government care system.
+Members of the YRA are trained to carry out research projects of interest to youth in and from government care and the agencies that serve them.